'Hear ye': Camden, London

 Avoiding the bustle for the pastoral

-We drive to the village of Windermere which does not lie on the shores of England's largest lake at.
+We drive to the village of Windermere which does not lie on the shores of England's largest lake.
 It is Bowness that rests directly on the lakeshore.
 It's a picturesque Victorian town.
 Bowness is more touristy with various water activities.
 We are unable to find parking space and so we go a little further to a piece of land where we see a few families picnicking.
 Across the walls are calm sheep and cows.
 It's the simple old fashioned charm that makes my trip serene, poetic and timeless.
 A long-held aspiration is finally and peacefully fulfilled.

 Picturesque villages